mike-lambert/python-docker-management/README.md

 ## And what?
 Run `./docker-managed-port-instances` and see built-in help.

-## Ok, I'd forget which links I used on my host
+## Ok, I'd forget how to use stuff on my host
 ```
 ./docker-managed-port-server &
 curl -sS http://localhost:5000/deeplinks